 It can be tough to keep learning, keep growing, keep drawing closer to God through the haze of nappies, tantrums and vomit – but this blog was always, and still is, my motivation to keep trying to grab those moments when I can think clearly, or where I see a new truth about God revealed through the wonder of being with my kids.

 Rather than see our faith as a small seed in a glass jar, merely being protected while we just survive the early years of parenthood, why don’t we set that seed outside, where it can grow and be nurtured – yes, even in the desert of sleep-deprivation and interrupted quiet times?

-Do you believe that if you pursue God through the haze of early parenthood, He really will show up?
+Do you believe that if you pursue God through the haze of parenthood, He really will show up?
 I do.
 Not because I’m anything special, but precisely because I.Am.Not.
-Most of the time my life resembles Mr Messy – if you can imagine Mr Messy as a lifestyle and not a 2D image.
+Most of the time my life resembles a collision between Mr Messy and Quentin Blake.

-Yet God does His stuff.
 By His grace, I am learning and growing and drawing closer to Him during this season of full-on parenthood.
 And you can too.